-- The process of determining the cause of a failure is known as debugging - It is a time consuming and error-prone process - Debugging involves a combination of systematic evaluation, intuition and a little bit of luck - The purpose is to isolate and determine its specific cause, given a symptom of a problem - IDEs like XCode and Eclipse integrate an external debugger (Ildb or gdb).
-Install it.
+- The process of determining the cause of a failure is known as debugging - It is a time consuming and error-prone process - Debugging involves a combination of systematic evaluation, intuition and a little bit of luck - The purpose is to isolate and determine its specific cause, given a symptom of a problem - CLion integrates a debugger.
+Other IDEs like Eclipse use an external debugger (IIdb or gdb): install it.